Mexikanemi

-Mexikanemi, also known as the Texas Mexican Mafia, is a Mexican-American prison and street gang established in the Texas Department of Criminal Justice prison system in 1984.
+Mexikanemi, also known as the Texas Mexican Mafia, is a Mexican-American prison and street gang established in the Texas state prison system in 1984.
 It functions separately from the original California Mexican Mafia, and members consider themselves primarily tied to the area of Aztlán, formerly Mexican territories in the southwestern United States.
 The group engages in a wide range of illegal activities including drug trafficking, loan sharking, and money laundering.

 Overview

 The structure, rules, and procedures of the Mexikanemi are formalized through their written constitution.
 As stated therein, "everything will be organized because we are an organization".

 Hierarchy

 The hierarchy of the group begins with the president and vice president and then proceeds through general, captain, lieutenant, and sergeant.
 All other members not occupying one of these posts are considered soldiers.
 All others who are not members are prospects in the process of being adopted into the group as a member.

 President through captain functions as a ranking system, wherein the title is attached to the individual and follows the individual in all their doings.
 However, lieutenant and sergeant are posts, which is to say that they are attached to geographical locations such as cities, ranches, buildings or institutions and remain with that location regardless of where the individual may go.
 When the individual leaves that location they no longer retain their title unless they then assume the same position at a different location.

 The posts of sergeant and lieutenant are semi-democratic/semi-merit positions.
 These posts are democratic in that they are filled and can be vacated, according to the constitution, by a simple majority vote of the group that is or will be led by that person.
 These posts are meritocratic in that they may also be vacated by decree made by any person who holds the rank of captain or higher.
 Any person who vacates a post through a vote of no confidence, or through removal by a person who holds the rank of captain or higher, may never hold any other post.

 All members of the group, regardless of post or responsibility, are explicitly placed below the authority of the constitution and are considered fundamentally equal, "Above all else, we are all equal and it is necessary that we all participate to the best of our abilities to be able to advance and make progress through Mexikanemi".